 They also provide 4 bottles of Spritzer drinking water.

-The facilities here are shared between Le Méridien and Hilton.
+The facilities here are shared between Le Méridien Kuala Lumpur and Hilton Kuala Lumpur.
 The facilities are connected by a walkway at Level 8, and guests from both hotels can use the pools and gyms.

 Currently, due to the Restricted Movement Control Order, the maximum number of guests who can use the pool at any one time is capped to 15 people, and guests are required to register at the counter before swimming.
 The fitness centre also requires booking, and is capped to 12 people per session and closed twice a day for the entire facility to be fully sanitised.
 These special restrictions are expected to be in place till the end of the year.